The wedding was beautiful, the weekend was lovely, but the hotel was awful.

 Reiterate why you are upset and summarize your main complaints: Big Bus Tours was incredibly disappointing.
 Not only do we feel that we were misled by the company’s advertising and representatives at stops, but we were given incorrect information by live tour guides, treated poorly by one of the bus drivers and received nearly no commentary from one of the “live” tour guides.

 Explain what you are looking for.
 Indicate that you will follow up as necessary: From start to finish, the tour was unsatisfactory.
-We did not receive the service that we had paid for and as such, I’d like to request a full refund for my party of three.
+We did not receive the service that we had paid for and as such, I’d like to request a full refund for my party of four.
 Attached you will find the necessary receipts.
 I trust that you will respond to this matter promptly within the next two weeks.
 A hard copy of this letter has been mailed to your office along with the original receipts as well.